-Plate C.3 HNE11: remnant basal wall, now dismantled
+Plate C.3 HNE11: remnant basalt wall, now dismantled

-HNE11 is outside the project area.
-It represents the remnants of a stone wall that may have been an early property boundary that was dismantled to destroy rabbit breeding habitat.
+HNE11 is an archaeological site or relic that was identified outside the project area as part of the preparation of the historical heritage assessment.
+It represents the remnants of a stone wall that may have been an early property boundary and was likely dismantled to remove potential rabbit breeding habitat.
 It is an obvious feature and can be seen from the ground and in aerial photography.
 Other such features may survive in poorer condition across the project area.